alkammar/tectonic/README.md

 - Alternate scenarios
 - Post conditions

-If you have not seen a use case before I suggest reading about the use cases.
+If you have not seen or written a use case before I suggest reading about them first, they are so elegant.

 #### Tight delivery dates
 Nothing to say here, they just fuck things up more.

-## What I Actually Wanted in a Software
+## What I Actually Wanted in my Software
+#### Clean architecture
+My main use of clean architecture is to make the business logic the driver seat, calling the shots, independant on any platform specific components and all other app components react to its actions.
+Not the other way around where you have the screens (which are platform specific component) control the actions flow.

+#### Business abstraction
+The business logic can be reused across different projects in the same industry if abstracted enough (and of course is  extendable).
+Furthermore that business logic can span cross industries if they are having the same use case, something like reset password, a use case that can be found in any client application that requires credentials.

+The high level goal is to create a library of abstract and flexible business components that can be used in more than one project.
+That way we can kick off projects with

+Let me give an example of a feature that is implmented cross industries that you can find in many applications.
+Resetting a user's password.
+When loo

 # Architecture
 -